The International Investigations Review: Portugal

 Under Article 405-A of the Securities Code, if the offender confesses and collaborates with the Portuguese Securities Market Commission on the collection of evidence, the applicable fine is lower, and its upper limits are halved.

-Also, pursuant to Articles 75 through 82 of the Portuguese Competition Law, a company that self-reports a cartel or a concerted practice may benefit from leniency, which may entail immunity from fines or the reduction of their amount.
+Furthermore, pursuant to Articles 75 through 82 of the Portuguese Competition Law, a company that self-reports a cartel or a concerted practice may benefit from leniency, which may entail immunity from fines or the reduction of their amount.
 An amendment to the Portuguese Competition Law, which would transpose the ECN+ Directive, was proposed by the Portuguese Competition Authority to the government and is currently under discussion.

 ii Internal investigations

-However, internal investigations are not a common practice within the Portuguese jurisdiction to internally investigate the possible commitment of an offence, except in some specific areas, like labor law or competition law, where internal investigations are more common.
+However, internal investigations are not a common practice within the Portuguese jurisdiction to internally investigate the possible commitment of an offence, except in some specific areas, like labour law or competition law, where internal investigations are more common.

 One of the reasons for the absence of more internal investigations in connection with possible criminal offences is probably the absence of plea bargaining in Portuguese criminal law and the strict limits within which a negotiated solution is allowed (there is no possible negotiated solution if the specific crime committed by the agent is punishable with imprisonment for more than five years).
 Because there are no plea bargains, there are significant limits to the effectiveness of internal investigations within the context of criminal liability and, therefore, companies do not feel encouraged to carry out those investigations.